tomviolin/js_calendar_from_ics/README.md

 Because it's so much better to sync your website calendar with ics feed(s) that you can edit from wherever than having to handle that within an admin webpage.

 # How
-This all came from [https://github.com/leonaard/icalendar2fullcalendar](https://github.com/leonaard/icalendar2fullcalendar), which provides us an out-of-the-box working solution to view calendar(s) from ics URL feeds using fullcalendar.
+This all came from [https://github.com/leonaard/icalendar2fullcalendar](https://github.com/leonaard/icalendar2fullcalendar), which provides an out-of-the-box working solution to view calendar(s) from ics URL feeds using fullcalendar.

 We 'built' (horribly hacky, but works) on that to obtain a calendar that also shows descriptions for events.
 Most of the additional code is in `js/custom_display.js` and this is also one of the 2 files you need to edit to adjust this to your needs.